Shooting victim’s husband says police detained him for hours

-ATLANTA (AP) - A man who survived the shooting that killed his wife at an Atlanta-area massage business last week said police treated him badly, detaining him in handcuffs for four hours after the attack.
+ATLANTA (AP) - A man who survived the shooting that killed his wife at an Atlanta-area massage business last week said police detained him in handcuffs for four hours after the attack.

 Mario Gonzalez said he was held in a patrol car outside the spa.
 The revelation, in an interview with Mundo Hispanico, a Spanish-language news website, follows other criticism of Cherokee County officials investigating the March 16 attack, which killed four people.
 Four others were killed about an hour later at two spas in Atlanta.